volt-protocol/whitepaper/volt.md

     *  6% given to OlympusDAO in exchange for participation in the Olympus incubator and onboarding VOLT as a treasury asset
     *  6% offered to Frax protocol as a token swap in recognition of our joint efforts coordinating on a CPI index
 * 18% reserved in protocol treasury for token incentives or bonds
+    *  1% used for VOLT liquidity incentives over the first 3 months
 * 10% issued in LBP to efficiently bootstrap VCON market

 ## Direct Decentralization Through DAO Partners

 Volt Protocol has been developed in partnership with the Fei / Rari Tribe.
 Along with the support of our other partners including OlympusDAO and Frax, we're decentralizing VOLT by distributing VCON to existing token communities.
-At launch, the protocol will be governed by the Control Multisig currently consisting of Volt Protocol founder Kirk Hutchison, Fei Protocol founder Joey Santoro, Frax Finance founder Sam Kazemiam, OlympusDAO representative Glueeater, and Gabagool.eth, a well regarded investor and community member.
+At launch, the protocol will be governed by the Control Multisig currently consisting of Volt Protocol founder Kirk Hutchison, Fei Protocol founder Joey Santoro, Frax Finance founder Sam Kazemian, OlympusDAO representative Glueeater, and Gabagool.eth, a well regarded investor and community member.
 This multisig will perform protocol governance at launch, remaining answerable to the partner DAOs who control the largest stakes in Volt.

 ## Liquid Governance